adamiturabi/arabic-tutorial-book/docs/5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8/index.md

 All nouns in Arabic are either masculine or feminine in gender.
 Nouns that designate male human beings are assigned the masculine grammatical gender.
 And nouns that designate female human beings are assigned the feminine grammatical gender.
 As for nouns that designate inanimate objects and animals, these, too, are assigned either a masculine or a feminine gender.
-For example, [كِتَاب]{.ar} [kitAb]{.trn} "a book" in Arabic is masculine.
+For example, [كِتَاب]{.ar} [kitAb]{.trn} "book" in Arabic is masculine.
 And [شَجَرَة]{.ar} [cajarah]{.trn} "tree" in Arabic is feminine.
 We shall discuss this in more detail below.

 ### Nouns that designate animate beings.

 In Arabic, in terms of their form, nouns that designate animate beings are in three categories:

-1. The nouns for male and female animate beings are separate but related.
+1. There are separate nouns for the male and female animate being and the nouns are similar to each other.
-2. The nouns for male and female animate beings are separate and unrelated.
+2. There are separate nouns for the male and female animate being but the nouns are unrelated.
 3. The same noun is used for both sexes.

 We will discuss each of these categories below.

-#### Related nouns for male and female animate beings
+#### Similar nouns for male and female animate beings

 In Arabic for some nouns that designate animate beings, the nouns for both sexes match each other.
 Here are some examples:
 <!--